-Management uses a number of measures to assess the performance of the Group that are not defined in IFRS, including core revenue, adjusted EBITDA, adjusted net income, adjusted earnings per share, net capital expenditure and free cash flow.
+Management uses a number of measures to assess the performance of the Group that are not defined in IFRS including, but not limited to, core revenue, adjusted EBITDA, adjusted net income, adjusted earnings per share, net capital expenditure, free cash flow and net leverage.

 These alternative non-IFRS performance measures are presented as management believes that they are important supplemental measures of the Group’s performance.
 Management believes that they are useful and widely used in the markets in which the Group operates as a means of evaluating performance.
 In certain cases, these alternative performance measures are also used to determine compliance with covenants in the Group’s credit agreement and compensation of certain members of management.
 However, these alternative performance measures should not be considered as substitutes for the Group’s consolidated results based on IFRS.